Jarandlt/BAN400/README.md

 ## What have we done to avoid errors?
-We have included various controll functions in the server so that the app will be less likely to crash if the user uses is wrongly.
+We have included various controll functions in the server so that the app will be less likely to crash if the user uses gives wrong or invalid inputs.

 ### Internet conection
 The app needs internet conection in order to download the data from Yahoo finance.
-Therefore, the first code the server runs check if the user has internet connection.
-If this is not the case, then the user will get a warning message which is visable in 5 seconds before the app closes. **To rerun the app one needs to press stop in the terminal in R studio and then run the last line of code in the script**
+Therefore, the first code the server runs checks if the user has internet connection.
+If this is not the case, then the user will get a warning message which is visible in 5 seconds before the app closes. **To rerun the app one needs to press stop it in the terminal in RStudio and then run the last line of code in the script again**

 ### Validate input
 The Shiny app uses the *validate*-function to control that the user input is correct.
 Whenever it is possible for the user to fill in an input argument we have made a condition ensuring that the user will not crash the app.
-One example where we check if the user selected a stock and only one stock (and not more) as input is show bellow:
+One example where we check if the user selected a stock and only one stock (and not more) as input is shown below:
  **shiny::validate(
       need(stock !="" & length(stock) ==1, "Please select a stock (and only one stock)"))**